 Computer programming can be a great lifelong career, but it’s also a skill all children should learn.
 We all have special skills and gifts and not everyone has enough interest or desire to be a computer programmer as a career.
 But giving kids an introduction to computer programming is a great skill regardless of whether they will ever pursue it beyond the basic concepts.
 Here are a few reasons why programming for kids is super beneficial:

-1. Gain a deeper understanding of computers and how they work
+additional resources 1.
+Gain a deeper understanding of computers and how they work

 Our society is immersed in computers and they’re used in virtually all homes, schools, and businesses today.
 This isn’t going to change anytime soon.
 Giving children a deeper knowledge on how to use a computer and how they work will benefit them throughout their lives.
 Instead of having kids spend time learning to use a computer only through video games and other activities, learning basic computer programming concepts enables them to learn an important new skill.

-2. Build knowledge of logic and cause and effect
+next page 2.
+Build knowledge of logic and cause and effect

 Computer programs are all about cause and effect.
 “If a user does something in a program, then this should happen”.
 Learning this logic and how to think about it builds critical thinking skills.
 Understanding this kind of logic as a child brings benefits throughout academics, especially mathematics and science.
 Computer programs simply follow exactly the rules they are programmed to do.
 Learning to follow an app exactly as it is programmed is a great skill as it also helps teach how to break a problem up into smaller pieces.

 3. Build mathematics skills through programming